Actions Examples

 Error handling:

-• The Save Entity block has an error output socket — connect it to a Log block or a Send Email block to capture failures
+• The Save Entity block has an error output socket — connect it to a Send Email block to capture failures

 → See Data Mapper Block for field mapping configuration.